Who Benefits From Credit Health Insurance? How Does it Work?

 Example of Credit Health Insurance

 Credit card companies may offer you credit health insurance for a price based on your amount of debt or average daily balance.
-For example, if the monthly premium of the credit health insurance is $1 for $100 of debt, or your average daily balance is $350, the cost of your credit health insurance may be $3.50 a month, or $42 a year.
+For example, if the monthly premium of the credit health insurance is $1 for $100 of debt or your average daily balance is $350, the cost of your credit health insurance can be $3.50 a month, or $42 a year.
 Does it make sense for you to pay $42 a year to protect $350 of debt?
-Would you have trouble making the monthly payments ?
+Would you have trouble making the monthly payments?

 Now imagine If suddenly your debt goes up to a few thousand dollars, your annual costs for this insurance would be higher.
 Then you are looking at thousands of dollars of debt, the scenario may change for you since the value of the debt and financial burden it may cause you increases.